-Non-compliance of emission limits of NOx from CHP and CO, NO_x, VOCs and NH3 from ASP were recorded during the reporting period.
+Non-compliance of emission limits of NO_x and SO_2 from the CHPs and CO, NO_x , SO_2 and NH_3 from ASP were recorded during the reporting period.

-The Contractor has reviewed the organic waste treatment processes (i.e. waste reception, waste pre-treatment, anaerobic digesters, and composting processes) and the MT is pending the Contractor to provide the detail of the investigation report.
+The Contractor has reviewed the organic waste treatment processes (i.e. waste reception, waste pre-treatment, anaerobic digesters, and composting processes) and found that they were operated normally during the reporting period.
+The Contractor has investigated the CHPs, the de-sulphurisation system and the ASP, the potential causes for the exceedance were identified.